NiklasElsaesser/FaceBias/README.md

 </figure>

-### Training
+### Preproccessing & Labeling
 Since the labeling is done via the file structure and not with a labeling tool, the manual work is reduced.
 Below a picture of the implemented file structure.

-Labeling is done via the file structure, as seen in this picture below:\
 <img src="drawio/Unbenanntes%20Diagramm.drawio-2.png" alt="Description of the image" height="300">

 In the [FaceBias](FaceBias.ipynb) file under step 4 is the actual code, used to label the pictures.

 To load and prepare the data [FaceBias](FaceBias.ipynb) in step 4 get pictures get read into the code and resized for an uniform data format.

-*training*\

-### TensorFlow / Keras @Niklas
+### TensorFlow
 Created by the Google Brain Team TensorFlow is now an open source project.
-By now it is one of the most famous libraries in the machine learning community.
+By now it is one of the most famous libraries in the machine learning community.[6]
+It is important to remark that pure TensorFlow is usually not used anymore, but rather used in combination with Keras.
+Keras uses code that relies on data from several family survey to determine the risk of delivery.
+[7]

  **Tensors**, the building blocks of TensorFlow are, per definition by Googles TensorFlow team: